PiechZ/mobile-recovery-plan/guides/bitwarden-recovery.md

 4. **Review Two-Factor Authentication**
    - If you used your lost device for 2FA with BitWarden:
-     - Use your backup recovery codes to access your account
+     - Use your **printed backup recovery codes** to access your account
      - If using an authenticator app on the lost device, set up a new 2FA method immediately

 5. **Change Master Password**